MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Warrenton uses expressive camera angles, along with moody and beautifully executed low-key lighting, and atmospheric backlit frames.
 Each shot is framed like an exquisite 17th-century Hogarthian painting, utilizing Leni’s background in German Expressionism, culminating in scenes of pageantry, the elegance of its set pieces and stylized grandeur, and at times uneasy gruesomeness.

-For example, the opening shot of Barkilphedro coming into King James II’s bedroom from behind the wall of imposing religious statues is quite remarkable in its ability to draw you into the story swiftly as a dark fairy-tale once Barkilphedro creeps along the wall like a goblin in a nightmarish fever dream.
+For example, the opening shot of Barkilphedro coming into King James II’s bedroom from behind the wall of imposing religious statues is quite remarkable in its ability to swiftly draw you into the story as a dark fairy tale once Barkilphedro creeps along the wall like a goblin in a nightmarish fever dream.

 Another incredible cinematic moment is little Gwynplaine wandering the cold countryside of Cornwall among the swinging corpses hanging from the gibbets.
 The whole scene is hallucinatory in the fashion of expressionist art.
 The Southwark Fair and the show with the theatre troop with Ursus’ storytelling’ theatrics is shot with flair.
 Warrenton knew how to utilize space to tell a visual story.